Drew72-ita/bip39diceESP32/README.md

 ## What it does

-- Supports **12-word** or **24-word** [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonics.
-- Allows you to generate random BIP39 words using one of the following two methods:
+- Allows you to generate random [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) words using one of the following two methods (*):
   – An 8-sided die (**d8**) combined with **two hexadecimal dice** (0–9, A–F), of **two different colors**.
   – An 8-sided die (**d8**) combined with **two 16-sided dice**, also of **two different colors**.
-  The two colored dice are read in a fixed order (e.g., white first, then black) to avoid human bias and maximize entropy.
+- Supports **12-word** or **24-word** BIP39 mnemonics.
 - Calculates the 12th or 24th word according to the BIP39 standard (only the required entropy from the last throw will be used).
 - Displays the final **12-word** or **24-word** mnemonic directly on the screen at the end.
 - All processing is done **offline** on the ESP32 device.
 - Lower button is used to advance, upper button is used to select (see demo in the video below)
 -  **For demonstration purposes only**, keeping the **select button** pressed will automatically simulate random dice rolls and advance through the process.

+(*) The dice are read in a fixed order: first the 8-sided die, followed by the two hexadecimal (or 16-sided) dice, which must be of two different colors.
+To ensure randomness and avoid human bias, the order in which the colored dice are read must be predefined.
+For example, in the demo video, the white die is always read first, followed by the black one.

 Quick demo (links to YouTube video):